-We then employ our marginal likelihood estimation to determine the factor matrix dimensions.
+We then employ the algorithm for marginal likelihood estimation introduced in Section 3 to determine the factor matrix dimension.
 As shown in Table 1, the highest log marginal likelihood is achieved with $(p_1, p_2) = (1, 2)$.
-This implies that a one-factor structure for the country dimension and a two-factor structure for the indicator dimension.
+This implies a one-factor structure for the country dimension and a two-factor structure for the indicator dimension.